 Intensifying the professional construction of the industry and laying out key areas in advance.
 The Company focuses on two major areas, namely energy finance and science and innovation finance, to build a distinctive service brand.
 In the field of energy finance, we focus on the new energy industrial chain and new energy projects, continuously deepen our green finance business, and accelerate the innovation pilot of carbon finance products.
 As at the end of the reporting period, it had established cooperation with key customers such as State Grid, Southern Power Grid, Datang Group and China Power Investment Corporation.
-In the field of science and innovation finance, we took the lead in launching the special action for science and innovation enterprises in "Spark Plan" at branches in key regions where science and innovation enterprises are concentrated, such as Beijing, Shanghai, Guangzhou and Shenzhen, focusing on four target groups: enterprises specialized, refined, differentiated and innovative, listed or to be listed companies, unicorns and high-tech enterprises, and innovation enterprises.
+In the field of science and innovation finance, we took the lead in launching the special action for science and innovation enterprises in "Spark Plan" at branches in key regions where science and innovation enterprises are concentrated, such as Beijing, Shanghai, Guangzhou and Shenzhen, focusing on four target groups: enterprises specialized, refined, differentiated and innovative, listed or to be listed companies, unicorns and high-tech enterprises, and introducing special credit policies to solve the difficulties of financing for "asset-light" science and innovation enterprises.